-LEADTOOLS Medical 3D SDK technology simplifies reconstruction techniques for three dimensional visual representations of two dimensional image slices such as MRI and CT stacks.
+LEADTOOLS provides world-class Medical 3D SDK technology for .NET (C# & VB) and Web developers that reconstructs three-dimensional visual representations of two-dimensional image slices such as MRI and CT stacks.
 LEADTOOLS Medical 3D SDK Technology offers many different alternate views of the original data using various 3D reconstruction techniques such as MPR, VRT, MIP, MinIP and SSD, and projection techniques supporting clipping planes, slab, scale, zoom, camera control, threshold, transparency and image processing.

 Examining volumetric data improves the speed of interpretation, recognition and total exam evaluation time for physicians by providing visualization of anatomical details which are difficult to diagnose using 2D slices alone.

 Overview of LEADTOOLS Medical 3D SDK Technology